THE YAD VASHEM MUSEUM (HOLOCAUST MEMORIAL)

 JANUSH KORCZAK SQUARE

 The central object of the square is the monument to Heinrich Goldschmidt, a Jewish teacher, and doctor known as Janusz Korczak.
-In 1942, he tried to save 200 children from death, who was sent to an extermination camp.
+In 1942, he tried to save 200 children from death, who were sent to an extermination camp.

 MONUMENT TO JEWISH SOLDIERS AND PARTISANS